Zoten64/The-Harbor-Hearth/README.md

 - Django
     - Backend is built using Django
+- django-allauth
+    - Used for account handling
+- django-appconf
+    - dependency
+- django-summernote
+    - Used for formatted blog posts
 - dj-database-url
     - Used to parse the database access url for use within the application
 - gunicorn